Last updated 2022-03-24

 Learn more about Fastly's products and features by exploring our documentation on https://docs.fastly.com and https://developer.fastly.com.
 If you have questions, contact our support team at firstname.lastname@example.org.

 If you're curious about image optimization, follow along with Introduction to Fastly Image Optimizer, a step-by-step tutorial that shows you how to set up Fastly IO for a real website.
-It builds on the concepts introduced in Fastly 101, and it guides you through the steps of optimizing the images for Taco Labs, the static website we used as an example in Fastly 101.
+It builds on the concepts introduced in this tutorial, and it guides you through the steps of optimizing the images for Taco Labs, the static website we used as an example in this tutorial.